|Last Quarterly Update:||9/5/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry publish fiction and nonfiction trade books, as well as educational and professional titles, in print and digital formats.
-Major companies include John Wiley & Sons, McGraw-Hill, Pearson, and Scholastic, as well as Penguin Random House (based in the US, but owned by German media firm Bertelsmann), Pearson (the UK), Reed Elsevier (the UK and the Netherlands), and Wolters Kluwer (the Netherlands).
+Major companies include US-based McGraw-Hill Education, Scholastic, and Thomson Reuters, as well as Penguin Random House (based in the US, but owned by German media firm Bertelsmann), Pearson (the UK), Reed Elsevier (the UK and the Netherlands), and Wolters Kluwer (the Netherlands).
 Other major book publishers with significant international operations include units of giant media companies, such as HarperCollins (owned by News Corp); Random House (owned by Bertelsmann); and Simon & Schuster (owned by CBS).

-The US book publishing industry consists of about 2,800 companies with combined annual revenue of about $28 billion.
-The output of US book publishers is expected to grow at a low rate over the next two years.
-Key growth drivers are consumer spending and technology innovation.
+The US book publishing industry consists of about 2,600 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $27 billion.

 Demand for books is driven by demographics and is largely resistant to economic cycles.
 The profitability of individual companies depends on product development and marketing.
 Large publishers have an advantage in bidding for new manuscripts or authors.
 Small and midsized publishers can succeed if they focus on a specific subject or market.
-The industry is highly concentrated: the top 50 companies generate about 80 percent of revenue.
+The industry is highly concentrated: the top 50 US companies generate about 80 percent of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options